By Jessica Barber Goldblatt

 Two years ago, Ranan Lachman, whose kids were then three and five, was spending thousands on Legos.
-His children would […]
+His children […]

 Recycling companies are struggling with higher processing costs, due in part to newer, larger recycling bins that don’t require user sorting and thus become increasingly contaminated with garbage.
 Credit: Dan McKay, FlickrCC

 Americans generate about 254 million tons of trash and recycle and compost about […]

 A day of blue sky and sunshine in the middle of December is to be celebrated.
 And you’ve never celebrated the sun like you do when you cook with a solar oven.
 Even as we approach the shortest day in the year, there’s still enough sun for this month’s quick-prep, no-fail recipe. […]

 Imagine over one trillion non-biodegradable tiny plastic beads going down drains across America each and every day.
 That’s 3,650,000,000,000,000 beads washed down the drains of America just in the past decade.
 These microbeads are not biodegradable in water and will remain underground and […]

 Micro-beads May be Lurking in Your Toothpaste or Other Cosmetic Products